 Derive the BIPN using Equation (12-3) if dot11ShortBeaconInterval is true, or Equation (12-4) if dot11ShortBeaconInterval is false.
 For BIP-GMAC-128 and BIP-GMAC-256, the initialization vector passed to GMAC shall be a concatenation of the SA field from the MAC header of the MPDU and the BIPN.

-Compute AAD as specified in 12.5.3.3 (BIP AAD construction).
+Compute BIP(#195) AAD as specified in 12.5.3.3 (BIP AAD construction).

-Compute an integrity value over the concatenation of AAD and the management frame body including MIC element, with the TSF Completion field of the S1G Beacon Compatibility element masked out if the element is present.
+Compute an integrity value over the concatenation of BIP(#195) AAD and the management frame body including MIC element, with the TSF Completion field of the S1G Beacon Compatibility element masked out if the element is present.

+NOTE—For GMAC, the concatenation is to be input as AAD (Additional Authentication Data) defined in NIST Special Publication 800-38D that expects the plaintext input for the GMAC algorithm to be empty. (#195)

 Insert the output into the MIC field of the MIC element.
 For BIP-CMAC-128, the integrity value is 64 bits and is computed using AES-128-CMAC; for BIP-CMAC-256, the integrity value is 128 bits and is computed using AES-256-CMAC; for BIP-GMAC-128, the integrity value is 128 bits and is computed using AES-128-GMAC; and, for BIP-GMAC-256, the integrity value is 128 bits and is computed using AES-256-GMAC.